 Students will pay fees on a monthly basis.
 If payment is 5 or more days late, a late fee of \$25.00 will be assessed.
-Students will sign a lease consisting of the length of the semester and will be assessed a cancellation charge should they move out before the lease is complete.
+Students will sign a month to month lease.
 No refunds will be given.

 5. Summer Session